-Reduction to basic disunification problems We will consider only basic disunification problems in the following.
+3.1.
+Reduction to basic disunification problems.
+We will consider only basic disunification problems in the following.
 The reason is that there is a straightforward NP-reduction from solvability of arbitrary disunification problems to solvability of basic disunification problems.
-In this reduction, we view all subsumptions occurring in the disunification problem as propositional variables and guess a satisfying valuation of the resulting propositional formula.
+In this reduction, we view all subsumptions occurring in the disunification problem as propositional variables and guess a satisfying valuation of the resulting propositional formula in nondeterministic polynomial time.
 It then suffices to check solvability of the basic disunification problem obtained as the conjunction of all subsumptions evaluated to true and the negations of all subsumptions evaluated to false.
+This reduction consists of polynomially many guesses followed by a polynomial satisfaction check.
+Hence, doing this before the NP-algorithms for the problems considered in the following sections leaves the overall complexity in NP.
+In fact, in contrast to the use of an NP-oracle within an NP-algorithm, all the tests that are applied are deterministic polynomial time.
+Overall, there are polynomially many guesses (in the reduction and the NP-algorithm) with deterministic polynomial tests at the end.

-Since the problems considered in the following sections are all NP-complete, the restriction to basic disunification problems does not affect our complexity results.
-In the following, we thus restrict the attention to basic disunification problems, which we simply call disunification problems and consider them to be sets of subsumptions and dissubsumptions.
+Hence, from now on we restrict our considerations to basic disunification problems.
+For simplicity, we will call them disunification problems and consider them to be sets containing subsumptions and dissubsumptions.

-Reduction to flat disunification problems We further simplify our analysis by considering flat disunification problems, which means that they may only contain flat dissubsumptions of the form $C_1 \sqcap \cdots \sqcap C_n \not\sqsubseteq^?
-D_1 \sqcap \cdots \sqcap D_m$ for flat atoms $C_1, \ldots, C_n, D_1, \ldots, D_m$ with $m, n \ge 0, 3$ and flat subsumptions of the form $C_1 \sqcap \cdots \sqcap C_n \sqsubseteq^?
+3.2.
+Reduction to flat disunification problems.
+We further simplify our analysis by considering flat disunification problems, which means that they may only contain flat dissubsumptions of the form $C_1 \sqcap \cdots \sqcap C_n \not\sqsubseteq^?
+D_1 \sqcap \cdots \sqcap D_m$ for flat atoms $C_1, \ldots, C_n, D_1, \ldots, D_m$ with $m, n \ge 0,^3$ and flat subsumptions of the form $C_1 \sqcap \cdots \sqcap C_n \sqsubseteq^?
 D_1$ for flat atoms C_1, \ldots, C_n, D_1 with $n \ge 0$.

-The restriction to flat disunification problems is without loss of generality: to flatten concept terms, one can simply introduce new variables and equations to abbreviate subterms [1].
+This restriction is without loss of generality: to flatten concept terms, one can simply introduce new variables and equations to abbreviate subterms [1].
 Moreover, a subsumption of the form $C \sqsubseteq^?
-D_1 \sqcap \cdots \sqcap D_m$ is equivalent to $C \sqsubseteq^?
+D_1 \sqcap \cdots \sqcap D_m$ is equivalent to the conjunction of $C \sqsubseteq^?
 D_1, \ldots, C \sqsubseteq^?
 D_m$.
 Any solution of a disunification problem Γ can be extended to a solution of the resulting flat disunification problem Γ' , and conversely every solution of Γ' also solves Γ .